Signed in as:

 filler@godaddy.com

 The following story is based on an actual account that has passed from memory.
 It is said to have occurred inside St. Thomas.
 Many have laughed when told the legend of Tom Flower and the power of the curse.
-But of those who have laughed you can be sure very few are courageous enough to test the rhyme itself.
+But of those who have laughed you can be sure very few are courageous enough to test the curse themself.

 STARTS HERE